The Garden Grazer

 • Smoked paprika

-• Nutritional yeast: This adds a nice cheesy savory flavor.
+• Nutritional yeast: This adds a delicious "cheesy" savory flavor.

 Customizing

-Spices: I enjoy the taste of cumin and smoked paprika so that's what I use.
-But change it up however you see fit.
+Spices: This scramble is boldly spiced with cumin and smoked paprika for a savory, earthy flavor.
+But if that's not your jam, change up the seasonings however you see fit.
 A splash of tamari or soy sauce is delicious as well.

 Veggies: Add other vegetables such as red peppers, zucchini, mushrooms, or even top with sliced avocado before serving.

-Make it spicy: Top your bowl with your favorite hot sauce, black pepper, or spicy salsa before serving.
+Make it spicy: Top your bowl with your favorite hot sauce, black pepper, red pepper flakes, or spicy salsa before serving.
 You can also sauté jalapeno or medium diced green chiles in the skillet.
+Or include chili powder or cayenne pepper in the seasonings blend.

 Make it cheesy: The nutritional yeast adds some savory, cheesy flavor.
 But feel free to sprinkle non-dairy cheese shreds on top, or add your favorite vegan cheese sauce.